-Zinc can also help reduce DHT levels, hence helping women with PCOS reduce their mood disturbances, weight gain, and acne – all of these are caused by excess testosterone, which contributes to PCOS.
+Zinc can help reduce DHT levels, helping women with PCOS reduce their mood disturbances, weight gain, and acne.
+All of these are typically caused by excess testosterone, which contributes to PCOS.

 The recommended amount for taking zinc is around 10 mg.
-You can also get zinc in many foods like Oysters, beans, nuts, certain types of seafood (such as crab and lobster), whole grains, and even dairy products.
+You can also find zinc in many foods.
+These include oysters, beans, nuts, certain types of seafood, whole grains, and even dairy products.

 Check out my favorite zinc product here or here.

 MYO Inositol is one of the most commonly used supplements by women with PCOS – and for good reason.

 This is the brand of MYO Inositol I have used in the past.

-Just like inositol, magnesium is also another super supplement, that doesn’t only help women with their PCOS, but also with their overall health.
+Just like Inositol, magnesium is another super supplement that doesn’t only help women with their PCOS, but also with their overall health.

 For one, low magnesium is linked to major diseases like diabetes, heart problems, high blood pressure, osteoporosis, stroke, and other major diseases.
 Getting a proper amount of magnesium can reduce, if not prevent, your risk to such diseases.

 Magnesium can go further than helping you reduce those diseases.
 Getting a sufficient amount of magnesium can help you with your energy levels, hormonal balance, and mood.
 Hence, magnesium can help you with PCOS as well.

-Magnesium is one of the only supplements I take routinely.
+Magnesium is one of the few supplements I take routinely.
 This is the brand I trust.

-Vitamin D is another important vitamin and supplement not only for women with PCOS but also for everyone in general.
+Vitamin D is another important vitamin and supplement not only for women with PCOS but for the general population.
 This is another common deficiency found in Americans, both males, and females.